 As the weather begins to turn chillier and our sunburn starts to fade, a lot of us finding out attention turning to heating.

-It’s no secret that electric heating is more expensive that gas; here in the UK the cost of electricity is 10-15p/kWh and the cost of gas is just 3.5-4p/kWh.
+It’s no secret that electric heating is more expensive than gas; here in the UK the cost of electricity is 10-15p/kWh and the cost of gas is just 3.5-4p/kWh.
 Even accounting for the inefficiency of gas, it’s still around 3 times cheaper.
 That said, there are plenty of homes across the UK without access to gas, and even those that are sometimes find our central heating just can’t provide enough warmth for the chillier times.

 That’s when it’s time to start scouring the Argos catalogue for an electric heater.

 The heater running costs below are based on average standard tariff costs (with the exception of storage heaters).
+So what is the cheapest electric heater to run?

 Fan heater running costs

 draft proofed then the hot air being pushed out by this kind of convection heater will simply flow right out of the door.
 As soon as you turn it off, the warm air will be gone.
 What you gain in initial savings and immediate heat, you lose in efficiency.
-The old favourite – the kind you crack out on those cold winter days to warm yours toes.
+The old favourite – the kind you crack out on those cold winter days to warm your toes.
 Though super cheap to buy, these kinds of heaters can be false economy depending on the area you’re trying to heat.
 If the room is not well

 If you’re thinking of getting a heater like this, make sure that all the doors and windows of the room are closed and any chimneys are blocked.
 This way the room can hold the heat even after you’ve turned it off and the fan heater running costs will be significantly reduced.